Harsh21Patel/Password-Strength-Checker/README.md

-# Password-Strength-Checker
+# Password Strength Checker

 The "Password Strength Checker" micro project is designed to enhance understanding and implementation of fundamental principles of information security.
 It offers a user-friendly interface to assess the robustness of passwords, providing educational feedback and guided suggestions for password improvement.
-# Password Strength Checker

-This project is a Password Strength Checker, designed to empower security by evaluating the robustness of passwords based on various criteria such as length, complexity, and uniqueness.

 ## Table of Contents